hmrc/ukim-auth-checker-api/resources/public/api/conf/common/overview.md

 ## Errors
 We use standard HTTP status codes to show whether an API request succeeded or not.
 They are usually in the range:

+200 if it succeeded

+400 for Validation failure

+405 for Method not allowed

+406 for Not acceptable

+429 for request in excess of rate limit

+500 for Internal Server Error

-200 to 299 if it succeeded, including code 202 if it was accepted by an API that needs to wait for further action 400 to 499 if it failed because of a client error by your application 500 to 599 if it failed because of an error on our server Errors specific to each API are shown in the Endpoints section, under Response.
+Errors specific to each API are shown in the Endpoints section, under Response.
 See our reference guide for more on errors.

 ## Testing